telekom/sysrepo-plugin-system/README.md

 $ sysrepocfg -f xml --copy-from=examples/system.xml -d running -m 'ietf-system'
 ```

-After loading the example simply invoke this binary, making sure that the environment variables are set correctly:
+After loading the example simply invoke this binary, making sure that the environment variables are set correctly.
+Specifically, the `GEN_PLUGIN_DATA_DIR` has to be set, to a directory where the plugin's files can be stored:

 ```
+mkdir -p /usr/local/lib/sysrepo-general-plugin
+export GEN_PLUGIN_DATA_DIR=/usr/local/lib/sysrepo-general-plugin

 $ sysrepo-plugin-general
 [...]
 [INF]: Applying scheduled changes.